fuguadongchan/fuguadongchan.github.io/_posts/2017-2-10-hourglasss.md

 *hourglass 沙漏*

-1. human pose edtimation —— a key toward understanding people in image
+1. human pose estimation —— a key toward understanding people in image

    **input** : single man in the single RGB image